microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 # Log files and folders <a name="log-files"></a>

-The 'Unified Labeling Support Tool' collects the following log files and folders.
+The 'Information Protection Utility' collects the following log files and folders.

 Please note that not all log files are collected or recorded at all times.
 It depends on your environment which logs, or traces can be recorded.